hermangroup/docs/merchants/getting-started.rst

 Once this has been set up, you can begin processing payments immediately.
 Simply log in to https://pos.anypay.global or tap **Merchant Point of Sale App** in the admin area using your device.
 A keypad will appear.
-Enter the invoice amount in USD or DASH and press the **COLLECT** button at the bottom of the screen.
+Enter the invoice amount in USD or HISTORIA and press the **COLLECT** button at the bottom of the screen.
 The app will generate a QR code for your customer to scan.
 Once payment is complete, you will be able to create a new invoice by tapping **Next Payment**, or